 6. Valve Software

 Valve’s employee handbook has been praised often over the years for similar reasons.
-With clever, cheeky comic strips strewn throughout the handbook, Valve keeps their readers’ attention and conveys the attitude they’d like others to take about their work.
+With clever, cheeky comic strips strewn throughout the handbook, Valve keeps their employees’ attention and conveys the attitude they’d like others to take about their work.
 In this case, Valve wants their employees to tackle their work with both a sense of humor and a determination to get things done.

 On the tactical side of things:

 “We all need feedback about our performance—in order to improve, and in order to know we’re not failing.
 Once a year we all give each other feedback about our work.
 Outside of these formalized peer reviews, the expectation is that we’ll just pull feedback from those around us whenever we need to.”